Goldenium11/school-bookmarklets/README.md

 # school-bookmarklets
-Note I mostly stopped working on this because my school blocked bookmarklets, but I may return soon.
+Note: I mostly stopped working on this because my school blocked bookmarklets, but I may return soon.

 Collection of bookmarklets for school and for fun.
 I did not make these and they were collected from other sources.
 I did make the collection myself, I just didn't make the javascript myself.